mthcht/Masquerade-Spoofer/README.md

 4. Click **Load unpacked** and select the extension folder
 5. Pin the extension to your toolbar

-or install from Store: *fixme publishing in progress*
+or install from WebStore: https://chromewebstore.google.com/detail/masquerade-spoofer/cgnpdkbbmolngpcdehdheofjhcgcaoeb

 ## Usage